-- Precordial Leads: Q waves are not to be seen in V1-V2.
-Normally a Q wave can be seen in V5-V6, usually less that 0.04 s wide, 2 mm deep and it should never exceed 15 % of the QRS complex.
+- Normally a Q wave can be seen in leads V5-V6, usually less that 0.04 s wide, 2 mm deep and it should never exceed 15% of the QRS complex.

-- Q Wave: If the first wave of the QRS complex is negative, it is referred to as Q.
+- Q wave: If the first wave of the QRS complex is negative, it is referred to as Q wave.

-- R Wave: It is the first positive wave in the QRS complex.
+- R wave: It is the first positive wave in the QRS complex.
 It can be preceded by a negative wave.
-If another positive wave were present in the QRS complex, it is referred to as R’.
+If another positive wave were present in the QRS complex, it is referred to as R’ wave.

-- QS Wave: When a complex is completely negative, with absence of any positive wave, it is referred to as QS pattern.
+- QS wave: When a complex is completely negative, with absence of any positive wave, it is referred to as QS complex.
 It is usually a sign of necrosis.

-- R' and S' Waves: When more than a R or S wave are present, they are referred to as R’ and S’.
+- R' and S' waves: When more than a R or S wave are present, they are referred to as R’ wave and S’ wave.

-Remember: If in the QRS complex there’s a minimal initial positive wave, no matter how small it might be, this would be an R wave.
-The following negative wave should be an S, not a Q wave.
+Remember: If in the QRS complex there’s a minimal initial positive wave, no matter how small it might be, this is an R wave.
+The following negative wave should be an S wave, not a Q wave.
 Confusing the two is a common mistake.

 It represents ventricular repolarisation.
 In general it has a smaller amplitude than the QRS complex than precedes it.

 It is positive in all leads, except in aVR.
 It could be negative in lead III in obese patients; in leads V1-V4 in children, young people and women.